Bylaws of the Aerodigestive Society

 A general member is an individual who maintains a professional interest in matters consonant with the purposes of the Society.
 General members will pay an application fee and annual dues both to be determined annually by the Board of Directors.
 General members will not be eligible to vote or hold office.

-A Fellow shall be a member of the Society, sponsored and confirmed by peers, who shall be able to vote, to hold office and to endorse fellowship candidates.
+A Fellow shall be a member of the Society, confirmed by peers, who shall be able to vote, to hold office and chair committees.
 Reference to members voting in the bylaws therefore implies Fellow membership.
 Fellows will pay an application fee and dues both to be determined annually by the Board of Directors.

 3. Honorary Fellows